+Each child will need a "Living Stones" page and 32 face stickers.
 It would be best if you could make the stickers yourself, using photos of people in your congregation with whom the children are familiar.
 They will enjoy identifying the people, and in particular, their own parents.
 If you do not have photos to use, you may use the ones in the handwork package.
-Print the faces on sticker paper and cut out.
-Help the children affix the stickers to the stones in the wall.